Eugène Grasset: Biography

-At the Universal Exhibition of 1900 in Paris, the G. Peignot et Fils typefoundry, introduced the "Grasset" typeface, an Italic design Eugène Grasset created in 1898 for use on some of his posters.
+At the Universal Exhibition of 1900 in Paris, the G. Peignot et Fils typefoundry introduced the "Grasset" typeface, an Italic design created by Eugène Grasset in 1898 for use on some of his posters.
+Additionally, Grasset collaborated with jeweler Henri Vever, showcasing works such as the intricate 'Hercules' pendant, praised for its detailed artistry and mythological inspiration.

-Eugène Grasset died in 1917 in Sceaux in the Hauts-de-Seine département, southwest of Paris.
+Grasset died in 1917 in Sceaux in the Hauts-de-Seine département, southwest of Paris.